 - a.
 Basic Career Services The following are basic career services (Sections 134(c)(2)(A)(i) through (xi), WIOA, 128 Stat.
-1525 et seq., and TEGL 3-15): - (1) Eligibility determination for WIOA services. - (2) Outreach, intake, and orientation to available information and services. - (3) Initial assessment of skill levels, including literacy, numeracy, and English language proficiency, as well as aptitudes, abilities (including skills gaps), and supportive service needs. - (4) Provision of labor exchange services, including job search and placement assistance, as well as career counseling and appropriate recruitment and other business services on behalf of employers.
+1525 et seq., and TEGL 3-15): - Eligibility determination for WIOA services. - c.
+Outreach, intake, and orientation to available information and services. - d.
+Initial assessment of skill levels, including literacy, numeracy, and English language proficiency, as well as aptitudes, abilities (including skills gaps), and supportive service needs. - e.
+Provision of labor exchange services, including job search and placement assistance, as well as career counseling and appropriate recruitment and other business services on behalf of employers. - f.
+Provision of referrals to and coordination of activities with other programs and services within the NCWorks Career Center system. - g.
+Provision of workforce and labor market employment statistics and job information. - h.
+Provision of performance information and program cost information on eligible training providers by program and type of provider.